l4rz/gpt-2-training/README.md

 In order to address the complexity, I tried to increase the capacity of the model.
 The most logical way [^2] seemed to increase the embedding size `n_embd` parameter that defines the size of both token embeddings (wte) and positional embeddings (wte).

-I wanted to increase the value `n_embd` (AKA D<sub>model</sub>) after 1600 as it was used in 1558M model but I learned that the number of hyperparameters can quickly grow beyond 2B.
+I wanted to increase the value `n_embd` (AKA D<sub>model</sub>) after 1600 as it was used in 1558M model but I learned that the number of parameters can quickly grow beyond 2B.
 A model with `{ "n_ctx": 1024,  "n_embd": 2400,  "n_head": 16,  "n_layer": 24 }` takes 6.8Gb on disk and becomes rather impractical to train on 32Gb GPU.
 Therefore, I settled on `{ "n_ctx": 1024,  "n_embd": 2000,  "n_head": 16,  "n_layer": 24 }`.
 Number of layers and attention heads were the same as in 345M model but `n_embd` was greater compared to 1558M model.

 [^2]: Other approaches have been tried but ultimately failed.

 ## 1250M model

-The new model with D<sub>model</sub>=2000 and 1250M hyperparameters (approximately) was initialized and trained with the same 211M dataset.
+The new model with D<sub>model</sub>=2000 and 1250M parameters (approximately) was initialized and trained with the same 211M dataset.

 [Training log of 1250M model first training run](1250M-results/trainlog-1250M-61k.txt)